What is a parathyroid surgery?

 - You develop a fever.

-- You notice numbness or tingling in your face, lips or hands that is not controlled with your calcium supplement.
+- You notice numbness or tingling in your face, lips or hands that isn’t managed with your calcium supplement.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy